czerwonk/hakanai/SECURITY_REPORT.md

 ---

 *This report was generated through comprehensive static analysis and manual code review.
-The audit covers version 2.8.4 including multi-file support (v2.7.0) and TypeScript bundling enhancements.
+The audit covers version 2.9.5 including IP whitelisting (v2.9.5), multi-file support (v2.7.0), and TypeScript bundling enhancements.
 Regular security audits are recommended as the codebase evolves.*